DARVO: Deny, Attack, Reverse Victim and Offender

 Them

 Paste the conversation into ReadBetween.
-We'll trace the deny-attack-reverse sequence and show you exactly where your concern got redirected.
+We'll trace the pattern and show you exactly what the message is doing.

 Analyze a Message Free